Gawker: Tom Cruise video

-On January 15, 2008, Gawker mirrored the Scientology video featuring Tom Cruise from the recently removed posting on YouTube.
+On January 15, 2008, Gawker mirrored a Scientology video featuring Tom Cruise from a removed posting on YouTube.
 They soon posted a copyright infringement notice written by lawyers for Scientology.
 By July 2009, the video had not been removed and no lawsuit was filed.

 Sarah Palin email leak

 On September 17, 2008, in reporting that pranksters associated with 4chan had hacked the personal e-mail account of Alaska Governor and vice presidential candidate Sarah Palin, Gawker published screenshots of the emails, photos, and address list obtained by the hackers.
 While accessing personal e-mail accounts without authorization constitutes a federal crime, current DOJ interpretation of this statute following the decision in Theofel v.
 Farey-Jones is that perpetrators may be prosecuted only for reading "unopened" emails.
 FBI Spokesman Eric Gonzalez in Anchorage, Alaska, confirmed that an investigation was underway.

 Christine O'Donnell

 On October 28, 2010, Gawker posted an anonymous post entitled "I Had a One-Night Stand with Christine O'Donnell".
 The piece discussed an alleged sexual encounter with O'Donnell, the Republican nominee in the 2010 Senate special election in Delaware.
 However, according to the writer, O'Donnell only slept naked with the anonymous writer and did not have sex with him.
 The National Organization for Women condemned the piece as "slut-shaming".
 NOW's president, Terry O'Neill, stated, "It operates as public sexual harassment.
 And like all sexual harassment, it targets not only O'Donnell, but all women contemplating stepping into the public sphere."
 Salon's Justin Elliott criticized the ad hominem nature of the article, tweeting "Today, we are all Christine O'Donnell."
 Gawker.com reportedly paid in the "low four figures" for the story.
 Denton defended it, praising its "brilliant packaging".